flimflam-austin/hugo-cms-test/content/quick_reads/20210211-mystery-of-butterfly-flutter/index.md

 cards:
   - order: 0
     useCheckmark: false
-    body: |-
+    body: >-
-      ## MYSTERY SOLVED?

-      > New research reveals an answer to one of nature’s great questions:
+      <div><h2>MYSTERY SOLVED?</h2><blockquote>New research reveals an answer to

-      **How does a butterfly fly?**

-      (and why this revelation may help others take flight)
+      one of nature’s great questions:<br><br><strong>How does a butterfly fly?</strong><br><br>(and why this revelation may help others take flight)</blockquote></div>
     _key: fa668170a594
   - order: 1
     useCheckmark: false
     body: >-
-      ## Background

-      * Scientists have tried to understand the mystery of butterflies’ flight since their wings are disproportionately large compared to the rest of their bodies.

-      * An understanding from past decades: Butterfly wings “clap” together.
+      <div><h2>Background</h2><ul><li>Scientists have tried to understand the
+      mystery of butterflies’ flight since their wings are disproportionately large compared to the rest of their bodies.</li><li>An understanding from past decades: Butterfly wings “clap” together.</li><li><strong>New

-      * **New research:** Their wings are flexible & “cup” as they meet.
-Instead of two flat surfaces clapping, the wings’ edges meet before the center, creating a “pocket shape” (try it with your hands).
+      research:</strong> Their wings are flexible &amp; “cup” as they meet.
+      Instead of two flat surfaces clapping, the wings’ edges meet before the center, creating a “pocket shape” (try it with your hands).</li></ul><p><br></p></div>
     _key: b98b472d3072
   - order: 2
     useCheckmark: false
     body: >-
-      > “It is an elegant mechanism that is far more advanced than we imagined, and it is fascinating … The shape and flexibility of butterfly wings could inspire improved performance and flight technology in small drones.”
+      <div><blockquote>“It is an elegant mechanism that is far more advanced

-      Researcher Per Henningsson of Sweden's Lund University, who observed butterflies in a wind tunnel, says the "cupping" of wings creates an air pocket they use to quickly and efficiently lift off and fly away.
+      than we imagined, and it is fascinating … The shape and flexibility of butterfly wings could inspire improved performance and flight technology in small drones.”</blockquote><p>Researcher Per Henningsson of Sweden's Lund University, who observed butterflies in a wind tunnel, says the "cupping" of wings creates an air pocket they use to quickly and efficiently lift off and fly away.</p></div>
     _key: a203aca78553
   - order: 3
     useCheckmark: true
     body: >-
-      Researchers also built mechanical wings and discovered that flexible wings (like the ones butterflies have) are more efficient than rigid ones.
-The researchers said designers of land and air drones using wings and fins should consider a "cupped clap" for improved "flight/swim duration and range."
+      <div><p>Researchers also built mechanical wings and discovered that
+      flexible wings (like the ones butterflies have) are more efficient than rigid ones.
+The researchers said designers of land and air drones using wings and fins should consider a "cupped clap" for improved "flight/swim duration and range."</p><p></p></div>
     citation: VIEW SOURCES
     _key: 05ab0fc4a045